MicrocontrollersDev/Alternatives/SkyblockExtras.md

     - Despite breaking Sk1er's license, which is contemptible.
 - [**Breaks MC EULA**](https://i.imgur.com/SyNXc9W.png)
     - Mojang can take down the mod at any time and you would lose $5.
 And no, calling it a "donation to the developers" doesn't change anything in the eyes of the law.
 The mod is advertised as paid, and is unlocked with money.
     - The SBE developers also do not seem to understand the EULA, as can be seen [here](https://i.imgur.com/Z0JbcBb.png).
+The section the developer brings up is not the correct section to be looking at and is irrelevant.
 - **SBE developers take part in some fishy acts**
     - Illegally steal other people's work.
     - [Lie about other mods stealing from them](https://i.imgur.com/L7ilxLS.png).
-    - Are rude to other mod developers (banning them from their and other Skyblock servers, removing their roles, etc.).
+    - Are rude to other mod developers (banning them from their and [other Skyblock servers](https://i.imgur.com/Bye0N9v.png), removing their roles, etc.).
 - **Rude staff**
     - [Example 1](https://i.imgur.com/oWT1CJj.png)
     - [Example 2](https://i.imgur.com/ZjTpUCd.png)